ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

 Frequency Scale Factor
 ======================

 Frequency scale factors are empirically fit to experiment for different ``modelChemistry``.
 Refer to NIST website for values (http://cccbdb.nist.gov/vibscalejust.asp).
-For CBS-QB3, which is not included in the link above, ``frequencyScaleFactor = 0.99`` according to Montgomery et al. (*J. Chem.
+For CBS-QB3, which is not included in the link above, ``frequencyScaleFactor = 0.99`` according to Montgomery et al.
+(*J. Chem.
 Phys.
 1999, 110, 2822–2827*).
+The frequency scale factor is automatically assigned according to the supplied ``modelChemistry``, if available (see above table).
+If not available automatically and not specified by the user, it will be assumed a unity value.

 Species
 =======